petra66orii/cats-are-love/README.md

 * Icon in the browser tab was taken from Favicon
 * Icon in the header was taken using Font Awesome
 * Color scheme was determined using Coolors
+* All the photos were taken from the royalty-free website pexels.com